theacodes/blog.thea.codes/srcs/designing-big-honking-button.md

 Starting from the left there is a -10v reference.
 This is created using an [LM4040-10v](http://www.ti.com/lit/ds/symlink/lm4040-n.pdf?ts=1587848930840) zener diode.
 R1 provides the required current for the zener diode to work.
 It provides about 1mA which is well within the zener diode's operating range of 100uA to 15mA.
 This -10v reference is important as it serves as one of the two inputs into our summing amplifier.
 More on that in a second.

 Next is the two inputs to the summing mixer.
 R5 sets the input impedance to 100kΩ - exactly what we need for Eurorack.
 The rest of the resistors in the amp are based on that value.
 R6 sets the gain for the -10v reference.
-R7 is the feedback resistor that sets the overall gain for the amplifier, and C15 forms a active low pass filter to prevent ringing just like in the audio out section.
+R7 is the feedback resistor that sets the overall gain for the amplifier, and C15 forms an active low pass filter to prevent ringing just like in the audio out section.

 This circuit accomplishes scaling and offsetting by way of the value of R6 - the gain for the -10v reference.
 Applying the [inverting amplifier transfer function](https://masteringelectronicsdesign.com/how-to-derive-the-inverting-amplifier-transfer-function/) `-(Vin * Rf / Rin) = Vout` we get `-(-10v * 82kΩ / 510kΩ) = 1.608v`.
 This means whatever input is coming into CV in is added to `1.608v`.